-The HECM reverse mortgage offers a portion of the home’s value based on age and current interest rates.
-Unfortunately, the amount of money available through the HECM was lower than what it would take to pay off both mortgages.
-Fred and Norma would have had to come up with cash to pay down their mortgage balance to make the HECM work.
-Obviously, that was not possible in their situation.
+A HECM reverse mortgage offers just a portion of the home’s value based on age and current interest rates.
+Unfortunately, the amount of money available via the HECM was lower than what it would take to pay off both mortgages.
+Fred and Norma would have needed to come up with cash to pay down their mortgages to make the HECM work.
+Obviously, that wasn’t an option in their situation.

 A Few Important Lessons

-Working with Fred and Norma revealed a few very important lessons that I want to pass on to you:
+Working with Fred and Norma highlighted a few important lessons that I want to pass on to you:

 - There will be a time in your life when you have no capacity to increase your income.
 You need to have your financial resources already in place before that time comes.
-Retirement assets, insurance (health, long-term care, etc.), and home equity (via the HECM) can all play a role in helping you be as financially secure in retirement as possible.
+Retirement assets, insurance (health, long-term care, etc.), and home equity (via the HECM) can all help you be as financially secure in retirement as possible.

 - Your expenses will likely increase substantially late in retirement as your health declines.
-You may need to pay for in-home care if you can’t take care of yourself.
-You may have a lot of medical bills to pay, even if you have Medicare and a decent supplemental policy.
+You may need to pay for in-home care if you can’t take care of yourself or a family member.
+You may have a lot of medical bills even if you have Medicare and a decent supplemental policy.

-- Mortgage payments in retirement can be very risky.
-Even if the payment is manageable at the start of your retirement, it won’t necessarily stay that way over the years or decades.
+- Mortgage payments in retirement can be risky.
+Even if the payment is manageable at the start of your retirement, it won’t necessarily stay that way over years or decades.
 Inflation will constantly erode the purchasing power of your income.
 Even if the mortgage payment itself never changes, your other living expenses likely will.
-You don’t want to end up in a situation where you’re choosing between paying for the mortgage or medical care that you need.
+You don’t want to end up in a situation where you have to choose between paying the mortgage or critical medical care.

-- It is a very good thing to have as many financial resources at your disposal as you can.
+- It’s important to have multiple financial resources at your disposal.
 Hopefully you retire with a free and clear home.
 If so, get a HECM line of credit early in retirement to serve as an additional cash source.
-Hopefully you don’t need the money right away, which means you can let it grow and compound larger based on a guaranteed growth rate.
+Hopefully you don’t need the money right away, which means you can let it grow and compound based on a guaranteed growth rate.
 By the time you do need the money, you’ll have a lot more at your disposal.
 If you retire with a mortgage, consider using the HECM to get rid of the payment.
 You can then build your savings faster and position yourself to more easily absorb unexpected expenses and/or higher medical costs in the future.

-- The best time to get a reverse mortgage is when you don’t already need it.
-It’s pretty hard to get insurance on a house that’s already burning down, right?
-Likewise, it’s often very hard to qualify for a reverse mortgage when you really, really need one.
-The best time to get a reverse mortgage is before you need it because your finances and credit are still in good shape.
-If the proverbial stuff has already hit the fan, you may not be able to qualify.
-Even if Fred and Norma had a lower mortgage balance, they still may not have been able to qualify because their credit was completely shot.
+- The best time to get a reverse mortgage is when you don’t need it.
+It’s hard to get insurance on a house that’s already burning down, right?
+Likewise, it’s often hard to qualify for a reverse mortgage when you really, really need one.
+The best time to get a reverse mortgage is before you need it.
+If you’re desperate, your finances and credit may be too far gone to qualify.

-A lot of people have this idea that a reverse mortgage is only a loan of last resort for people who desperately need it.
-I think the case of Norma and Fred dispels that notion.
+A lot of people think a reverse mortgage is a loan of last resort only for broke and desperate people.
+I think Norma and Fred disprove that notion.
 It’s not as easy to qualify for a reverse mortgage today as it used to be.
 Maybe the reverse mortgage was a loan of last resort in the past, but it’s not so today.
 If you’re seeking a reverse mortgage because you have no other options, it might already be too late.